 Beginning in 2014, the ACA fundamentally changed the New York insurance market, providing more comprehensive benefits and expanding and subsidizing coverage for some individuals and small businesses.
 Not only is insurance coverage different under the ACA, the method by which many purchase coverage is also changing.
 The ACA creates state-based marketplaces called exchanges for individuals and small businesses to purchase insurance for their employees.
 It is projected that more than one million New Yorkers who previously were uninsured will get coverage as a result of marketplace reforms, expanded Medicaid eligibility and federal subsidies.

-Since October 1, 2013, when New Yorkers were able to begin shopping for and enrolling in a health insurance plan that meets their needs, more than 908,000 New Yorkers were able to compare and enroll in available plans through New York’s health benefit exchange called New York State of Health: The Official Health Plan Marketplace.
+Since October 1, 2013, when New Yorkers were able to begin shopping for and enrolling in a long-term and temporary health insurance plans that meets their needs, more than 908,000 New Yorkers were able to compare and enroll in available plans through New York’s health benefit exchange called New York State of Health: The Official Health Plan Marketplace.
 Small employers—those with 50 or fewer employees—are able to do the same through the Small Business Health Option Program or SHOP Exchange.